aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/add-row/_index.md

 weight: 10
 ---

-This REST API allows you to add a row to a table.
-The API returns added row's data in XML/JSON format.
+This REST API adds a row to a `Table`.

 The description of important API parameters is given below:

 |Parameter Name|Type|Description|
 | :- | :- | :- |